Eutrophication: Coastal waters

-Eutrophication is a common phenomenon in coastal waters.
+Eutrophication is a common phenomenon in coastal waters, where nitrogenous sources are the main culprit.
 In coastal waters, nitrogen is commonly the key limiting nutrient of marine waters (unlike the freshwater systems where phosphorus is often the limiting nutrient).
 Therefore, nitrogen levels are more important than phosphorus levels for understanding and controlling eutrophication problems in salt water.
 Estuaries, as the interface between freshwater and saltwater, can be both phosphorus and nitrogen limited and commonly exhibit symptoms of eutrophication.
 Eutrophication in estuaries often results in bottom water hypoxia or anoxia, leading to fish kills and habitat degradation.
 Upwelling in coastal systems also promotes increased productivity by conveying deep, nutrient-rich waters to the surface, where the nutrients can be assimilated by algae.

 Examples of anthropogenic sources of nitrogen-rich pollution to coastal waters include sea cage fish farming and discharges of ammonia from the production of coke from coal.
 In addition to runoff from land, wastes from fish farming and industrial ammonia discharges, atmospheric fixed nitrogen can be an important nutrient source in the open ocean.
 This could account for around one third of the ocean's external (non-recycled) nitrogen supply, and up to 3% of the annual new marine biological production.

 Coastal waters embrace a wide range of marine habitats from enclosed estuaries to the open waters of the continental shelf.
 Phytoplankton productivity in coastal waters depends on both nutrient and light supply, with the latter an important limiting factor in waters near to shore where sediment resuspension often limits light penetration.

 Nutrients are supplied to coastal waters from land via river and groundwater and also via the atmosphere.
 There is also an important source from the open ocean, via mixing of relatively nutrient rich deep ocean waters.
 Nutrient inputs from the ocean are little changed by human activity, although climate change may alter the water flows across the shelf break.
 By contrast, inputs from land to coastal zones of the nutrients nitrogen and phosphorus have been increased by human activity globally.
 The extent of increases varies greatly from place to place depending on human activities in the catchments.
 A third key nutrient, dissolved silicon, is derived primarily from sediment weathering to rivers and from offshore and is therefore much less affected by human activity.